 Problems during the French Revolution that could have affected Bermuda brought a detachment of this unit in 1793.
 Reinforcements followed.
 After the war with the USA, Bermuda became an important bridge between the British possessions in Canada and the West Indies (Caribbean).
 It was a vital stepping stone in the Atlantic.
 One officer was Captain John Lewis.
 He lived at Rendell House in St. George's (later the Redan Hotel, now Clyde's Cafe).
 He died in Bermuda in 1809 and left a widow and three children.
 Soldiers were quartered in the barracks at George's and in the "Black Hole" of Castle Island.
 Forty four men of the unit died from yellow fever and were buried in Bermuda by Parson Richardson of St. Peter's Church.
 Nine privates mutinied, with the help of two sentries.
 The soldiers who had been on duty were shot and the others received one thousand lashes each.
 It remained until ordered back to England with other members in the Turks Islands and Nassau, Bahamas.
 It was the first regular British regiment to establish in Bermuda and began from that day on a series of postings of regiments or units that lasted until 1953.

+Soldiers were invalided to Bermuda after active service in Europe.
 One Company arrived in June, 1794, the first regular artillery unit in Bermuda.
 It was posted in St. George's and new town of Hamilton.
 It received little attention from England and by September, 1807, there were only 1 2nd Lieutenant, 2 corporals, 2 bombardiers, 1 gunner and 1 drummer, no further recruits.
 The unit returned to England in late 1807.

 On 2nd December 1796 the death in Bermuda at the age of 46 of His Excellency, Governor William Campbell, Lieutenant Colonel of the 24th Regiment of Foot, who died of fever only a few days after his arrival.
+He occupied his office for only 8 days.

 A plaque on the right wall of St. Peter's Church in Bermuda.
 Photo by the author exclusively for Bermuda Online